 Issues and Insights

 This page provides links to recent articles, reports and announcements relating to transportation policy, legislation and research.
-The entries are drawn from a wide range of sources, including the NJTPA and its member agencies.
+The entries are drawn from a wide range of sources, including national newspapers, magazines and websites.
 If you come across interesting transportation reading that might deserve posting here, let us know at [email protected]

 Is It Time To Take Highways Out Of Cities?

 Forbes, Nov.
 21, 2019 - As we debate the future of the interstate highway system in light of advances in smart infrastructure and autonomous and electric vehicles, it’s worth considering whether some portions of the system should be removed, especially urban portions that are underused or harmful to the vitality of cities.

 The future of autonomous delivery may be unfolding in an unlikely place: Suburban Houston

 The Washington Postm 11/13/19 - On the muggy streets of suburban Houston, amid McMansions, bright green lawns and stately oak trees, a futuristic race is quietly afoot.
 The contestants are not people but late-model Toyota Priuses outfitted with an array of sophisticated sensors.
 Despite fierce competition and unending pressure to perform, the nearly silent electric vehicles do not speed.
 They move cautiously, rigorously following traffic laws and never topping 25 mph.

 CityLab, Nov.
 7, 2019 = A great deal of attention has been paid to the revitalization of cities and urban areas, and the decline of rural communities.
 In fact, the very idea of a growing divide between urban and rural America has become a defining narrative of our time.
 But what about the suburbs?
 A majority of Americans live in them, after all.

 Widespread EV Adoption Will Require Infrastructure, Education